 The Spring House is located along the banks of the Suwannee River.
-During the mid-1800s to 1950s, the Spring House was a center for health and wellness, as individuals came to immerse themselves in the spring waters that were believed to hold healing powers.
-Shops, a hotel and clinical examination rooms were connected to the main structure.
-The Spring House was considered Florida's first roadside attraction.
+Between the mid-1800s and 1950s, the Spring House was a center for health and wellness, as individuals came to immerse themselves in the spring waters that were believed to hold healing powers.
+Shops, hotel, and clinical examination rooms were connected to the main structure.
+The Spring House is recognized as Florida's first roadside attraction.
 Today, the original concrete wall, upper level and gate remain along with an interpretive kiosk at the entrance.
-Continued historic preservation of the remaining portions of the Spring House will done in coordination with the Division of Historical Resources.
-The interpretive kiosk will be updated to highlight information about the Spring House's history and spring health.
+Specific actions for historic preservation of the remaining portions of the Spring House will be planned in coordination with the DHR.
+The interpretive kiosk will be updated to emphasize information about the peculiar history of the Spring House and the gradual decline of water quality and quantity.
 A set of wooden stairs from the parking area of the Nature and Heritage Tourism Center leads visitors to the Spring House.
 A wooden boardwalk then leads to the south park entrance.
-The stairs are to be replaced on an as-needed basis, and the wooden boardwalk should be replaced within its existing footprint with material to ensure longevity of the structure as it is in an area prone to flooding from the adjacent Suwannee River.
+As the only means of access to the historic structure, the stairs will continue to require maintenance and replacement.
+With eventual replacement, the wooden boardwalk should be replaced within its existing footprint with material to ensure longevity of the structure as it is in an area prone to flooding from the adjacent Suwannee River.